Mission Zero Official Guidelines

 If the mentor is a parent participating from home, they must only register their own children.
 If children wish to participate in Mission Zero as part of a larger team, they should ask their teacher or club mentor to register them as a group.

-The deadline for submitting entries to Mission Zero is 24 March 2025.
+The deadline for submitting entries to Mission Zero is 12:00 noon CET on 23 March 2026.
 Late entries cannot be accepted.

 If an entry does not comply with these guidelines, it will not be run on the ISS and the participants will not receive a certificate.